-If you know your leads’ budget is $500, but your product costs $600, they’re probably going buy from your cheaper competitor.
+If you know your leads’ budget is $500, but your product costs $600, they’re probably going to buy from your cheaper competitor.
 But if you talk about how your $600 product creates $1800 in sales for them, it’s a more convincing pitch for them to put that extra $100 in.

-4. Branded Nurturing
+4. Branded nurturing

 As a sales rep, losing customers to a competitor is one of the most disheartening experiences you’ll have.
 It’s understandable why after putting so much work into a lead only to have them choose your rival, salespeople consider the lead dead.

-Enroll these leads into a specific nurturing program that talks about your new product offerings, explicit feature differentiators, and special discounts.
+Enrol these leads into a specific nurturing program that talks about your new product offerings, explicit feature differentiators, and special discounts.

-5. Product Road Map
+5. Product road map

 A product roadmap communicates direction and progress to internal teams and external stakeholders.